kbroman/detectPVC/README.md

-We have used the [ECGLogger app](https://www.ecglogger.com/) on an iPhone to extract the Polar H10 data as a CSV file (or really a series of CSV files, in one hour blocks), and the [rsleep](https://rsleep.org/) package to detect R peaks in the ECG signal.
+We have used the [ECGLogger app](https://www.ecglogger.com/) on an iPhone to extract the Polar H10 data as a CSV file (or really a series of CSV files, in one hour blocks), and the [rsleep](https://rsleep.org/) package to detect "R" peaks in the ECG signal.

 ---